guardian/service-catalogue/docs/getting-started.md

 AWS has a JDBC client that wraps RDS hosted JDBC libraries with a shim that fetches the config from [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/retrieving-secrets_jdbc.html), in which one uses the secret name in place of the database URL and the username.
+The secret must have a [particular structure](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_secret_json_structure.html#reference_secret_json_structure_rds) for this to work - the same structure is used by the database client in IntelliJ IDEA.

 To use this in DBeaver, you first need to create a new driver in `Driver Manager`:
 | Setting | Value |